-The German cockroach is the most common cockroach species found worldwide.
-While German cockroach infestations occur in a variety of human occupied spaces, they are most often associated with restaurants, food processing facilities, hotels, nursing homes and other institutional facilities.
+The German cockroaches are the most common cockroach species found worldwide.
+While German cockroach infestations occur in a variety of human-occupied spaces, they are most often associated with restaurants, food processing facilities, hotels, nursing homes and other institutional facilities.
 Keep reading to learn more facts and to get information on German cockroach control.

-Adult German cockroaches are recognized by their light brown to tan coloring with two dark, almost parallel stripes, located on their backs.
+Adult German cockroach is recognized by their light brown to tan coloring with two dark, almost parallel stripes, located on their backs.
 Female German cockroaches tend to be darker than males.
-German cockroach nymphs are dark brown to black in color with the same dark stripes located on their backs.
+German cockroach nymphs are dark brown to black in colour with the same dark stripes located on their backs.
 While German cockroaches have wings, they rarely fly.
 Instead, they prefer to run.

 When German cockroach populations are present in large numbers, it may be possible to detect a mild, somewhat “musty” odour.

 German cockroaches show a preference for warm (70°F/21°C) and humid places.
 They are usually found in residential and commercial kitchens and secondarily in bathrooms.
 However, a German cockroach infestation can occur in any area where people eat and drink.
 In homes, this includes dining rooms, living rooms, dens and bedrooms.
 Any crack of crevice located near a source of food and/or water can harbor cockroaches.
 German cockroaches can fit through an opening as small as 3/8 inch in width.